karthik/life-hacks/travel.md

 I do my best to minimize jet lag.
 With help from my primary care doctor, I’ve figured out ways to minimize jetlag.

 a) **If you’re landing before noon at your destination (TLDR: Sleep much of the plane ride)**
 - Eat a substantial meal at the airport.
-Try to avoid eating on the plane as much as possible.
+Try to avoid eating on the plane as much as possible (also for covid reasons I try to minimize the mask off time as much as possible).
 - Do anything else to stay awake for a couple of hours, then take an Ambien (you’ll need a prescription from your doctor first), and fall asleep.
 Make sure there are at least 6 more hours on the flight so you’ll have time to wake up _before_ landing.
 - Have coffee at your destination, then eat a giant breakfast.
 - This allows me to stay up till past 10 pm at my destination and my cycle is reset when I fall asleep.
 I sometimes take half an Ambien the first night to make sure I stay asleep through the night.